at58474/at58474.github.io/another-page.md

 ---

-> The stacked dictionaries in the precipitates columns then needed to be unpacked and the concentrations and chemicals then needed to be stored in the appropriate columns.
-This required more work since the dictionaries are stored in the Pandas dataframe as a Python object, which is a string and not an actualy dictionary.
+> The stacked dictionaries in the precipitates columns then needed to be unpacked and the concentrations and chemicals stored in the appropriate columns.
+This required more work since the dictionaries are stored in the Pandas dataframe as a Python object, which is a string and not an actual dictionary.
 A function was created that moved the keys and values into the corresponding columns.

 ---